rstacruz/cheatsheets/vim.md

 ### Usage
 {: .-prime}

 Operators let you operate in a range of text (defined by *motion*).
-These are preformed in normal mode.
+These are performed in normal mode.
 {: .-setup}

 | `d`      | `w`    |